izivkov/GShockTimeServer/README.md

 ```
 will set the watches time 9 secods vefore the computer's time.

-### 3.2 On Raspberry Pi
+### 3.2 On Raspberry Pi with Display

+    💡 Note: In addition to this repository, we have created another repo on GitHub (https://github.com/izivkov/gshock-server-dist), specifically for distribution.
+It holds all the files nessecary to run the server and no more.
+This repository is preffereable for getting the distribution files, since ot also controlles versioning.
+Installing dependencies for the display can get a but complex, so se provide setup scripts, which use this repository to automatically set up your device.

-The above instructions will work on Raspberry Pi devices (including Pi Zero).
-But on the Pi, you can also connect a small LSD display to monitor the operation of the server.
-Also, if you are starting from a brand new Pi SD card, you will need to install some dependencies.
-We provide some scripts to automate this process.
-Here are instructions how to setup the server starting from flashing the official Pi SD card.
+On the Pi devices, you can also connect a small LSD display to monitor the operation of the server.
+These instructions will guide you how to start from a blank SD card and install all you need to run the server on Pi 3/4 or Pi zero.

 #### How to flash with [Raspberry Pi Imager](https://www.raspberrypi.com/software/)